RoboJackets/robocup-software/soccer/gameplay/README.md

 This folder contains the higher-level strategy code for the soccer program.

-## GamePlayModule
+## GameplayModule

-The [GamePlayModule](./GamePlayModule.hpp) is the coordinator for all game logic.
+The [GameplayModule](./GameplayModule.hpp) is the coordinator for all game logic.
 Its main responsibilities include:

 * managing the Goalie
 * managing the joystick-controlled robot (if any)